-Most paycheck advances are predatory products with little value to consumers.
-In fact, some employer integrated and nearly all the direct-to-consumer variations can put people into an extensive cycle of repeat borrowing nearly identical to the harms experienced by users of payday loans.
-According to a recent GAO report, users of a direct-to-consumer, income-advance company used the service between 26 and 33 times a year.22 These findings are in accord with the California DFPI's analysis, which found that users took earned wage advances on average nine times a quarter (with a range of 1 to 25 times a quarter) - that is, an average of 36 times a year, with a range of 4 to 100 times.23 In other words, typical users of these products use them nearly every pay period.
+Most paycheck advances can put people into an extensive cycle of repeat borrowing nearly identical to the harms experienced by users of payday loans.
+According to a recent GAO report, users of a direct-to-consumer, income-advance company used the service between 26 and 33 times a year.
+These findings are in accord with the California DFPI's analysis, which found that users took earned wage advances on average nine times a quarter (with a range of 1 to 25 times a quarter) - that is, an average of 36 times a